codingsoo/social-engineering-defense/README.md

 The purpose of this project is to detect scam e-mails based on text analysis.
 This repository includes e-mail crawling, sentence processing, sentence type identification, form item detection, command analysis and question analysis.
 We used open-source projects for each steps as follows.

 - Crawling
-  - Beautifulsoup for crawling data
+  - Beautifulsoup for crawling e-mails
-  - Langid for selecting English data
+  - Langid for selecting English e-mails
 - Sentence Processing
-  - Punctuator2 for punctuating
+  - Punctuator2 for adding punctuations
   - Punkt Algorithm(nltk) for sentence tokenizing
 - Sentence Type Identification
-  - Corenlp for finding word dependency tree
+  - Corenlp for drawing word dependency tree
   - Stanford Parser for POS tagging
 - Question Analysis
   - Paralex for detecting question scams.